 Addressing Free Speech and Student Activism on Campus

-From climate change to the ongoing conflict in Gaza to the upcoming presidential election, young people in the United States are increasingly making sure their voices are heard regarding today’s pressing political issues and are demanding corrective action from those in power.
+From climate change to the ongoing conflict in Gaza to the presidential election, young people in the United States are increasingly making sure their voices are heard regarding today’s pressing political issues and are demanding corrective action from those in power.
 In fact, according to the Higher Education Research Institute, nearly two out of five incoming college freshman protested at least once during their senior year of high school, and one out of five expect to protest while in college.

 Many campus leaders are feeling the weight of heightened student activism.
 Intensifying demands for action from university leaders on pressing political issues have fueled discussions and tensions across institutions.
 There have been a growing number of incidents where protests have led to the occupation of campus buildings, encampments, student arrests and expulsions, and disruptions of official university events, such as convocations.